GianlucaMancusi/COVID-19-Apache-Beam-Statistics/README.md

 ( * ) These are the data used by the pipeline to compute the output.

 ## The output
-The output is printed in the [JSON Lines](http://jsonlines.org/examples/) format.
+The output is printed as [JSON Lines](http://jsonlines.org/examples/) format.
 An example of output is the following, for each Region-Province:
 ```json
 ...